MohdShahzil29/-ERC20-token/README.md

 # Interacting with the Contract
 Once deployed, interact with the contract using the Remix interface.
 Call functions like mint, burn, and transfer to test various functionalities.

 # Help
-If you encounter any issues or have questions:

-Check the Remix documentation: Remix Documentation Open an issue in this GitHub repository.

-Authors
+if you have any issue you can contact to me on my social media handel. you can get the social media handel on my github Homepage

+# Author
 Mohd Shahzil

-License
+# License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details